rmoncada21/Software_codeHub/Cpp_merge/Ejercicios/Memoria_dinamica/Enunciados_memoria_dinamica.md

 # 5. Write a C++ program to dynamically create an object of a class using the new operator.

 # 6. Write a C++ program to dynamically create an array of objects using the new operator.

+# 7. Write a C++ program to dynamically allocate memory for a structure and input its members from the user.